What to Do When Your Furnace Pilot Light Goes Out

 To learn more about HVAC services from Rick’s Heating & Cooling in the Cincinnati area, call (513) 899-6005.

-- Q: Why does my furnace pilot light keep going out?
+Why does a furnace pilot light go out?

 Keep your family safe and comfortable all winter long.
 If your pilot light keeps going out or your furnace isn’t working properly, trust the experts at Rick’s Heating & Cooling.
 Call us today or schedule service online!